tj/should.js/Readme.md

 ## include(obj)

 Assert that the given `obj` is present via `indexOf()`, so this works for strings, arrays, or custom objects implementing indexOf.
+Also it can assert if given object will have some sub-object

 Assert array value:
 ```javascript